An Empirical Investigation of Worker Communities in TopCoder: Research Design

-Worker contest, worker confidence, and worker deceitfulness are defined as follow:
+Worker comfort, worker confidence, and worker deceitfulness are defined as follow:

 \textit{Def.
-7}: Worker Contest Level, ${CT_{i}}$, measures the ratio of number registrants for a task from lower ranked belt ${LRR_{j}}$ to total task competition level ${TC_{j}}$ on the task $j$ that worker $i$ registered for per worker cluster.
+7}: Workers' Comfort Level, ${CT_{i}}$, measures the ratio of number registrants for a task from lower ranked belt ${LRR_{j}}$ to total task competition level ${TC_{j}}$ on the task $j$ that worker $i$ registered for per worker community. with $Taskset_{i}$, $LRR_{k,t,i}$ , and $TC_{k,t,i}$ representing the set of tasks worker $i$ registered for, number of registrations for task $t$ by workers from community $k$ and ranks lower than with worker $i$' rank, and task competition in terms of the number of total registrations for task $t$ from community $k$

 \textit{Def.
-8}: Worker Confidence Level ${CL_{i}}$ defines as the maximum task competition level ${TCL_{j}}$ that worker$i$ make a submission for a task.
+8}: Workers' Confidence Level ${CL_{i,k}}$ defines as the maximum number of registrations correspond to $Taskset_{i}$, indicating maximum competition level worker $i$ participated in

 \textit{Def.
-9}: Worker deceitfulness Level, ${DL_{i}}$, measures the ratio of number of tasks that worker $i$ registered for and starved (received zero submission), ${ST_{i}}$, to total number of tasks that worker $i$ registered for ${R_{i}}$.
+9}: Workes'r deceitfulness Level, ${DL_{i,k}}$, measures the ratio of number of tasks that worker $i$ registered for and did not make any submission, ${ST_{i,k}}$, to total number of tasks that worker $i$ registered for ${R_{i,k}}$.

 \begin{small}

 \end{small}